 You’re sitting at your desk and the calendar pops up saying an interview is happening soon.
 You print off the CV, jot down some quick questions, and off you go as time is of the essence!
 I can certainly hold my hands up to having done this before.
 You walk into the interview and trust your judgement; after all, you’ve interviewed tons of people in the past…

-However, a planned and thorough interview is not only time well spent, but time saved long-term.
-Initially, it’s time we feel that we don’t have but it really is worth finding.
-If not, you might find yourself re-recruiting the same role in a few weeks’ time.
+However, a planned and thorough interview is not only time well spent but the time saved long-term.
+Initially, it’s time we feel that we don’t have but it is worth finding.
+If not, you might find yourself re-recruiting the same role in a few weeks.
 Ultimately, if your interview process is lacking depth, you’re likely to miss out on valuable insight, both positive and negative, on your next recruit.

 From working in recruitment and observing my own and other’s experiences, here are a few key mistakes that frequently creep in: